slightlydiff/Look-Out-For-Me-Public/README.md

 # Look-Out-For-Me-Public

-Public repo for Look Out For Me issue tracking
+This repo is a public repo for issue tracking of the Look Out For Me mobile app